-Facebook Parent Meta Posts First Revenue Decline In History
+Facebook Parent Meta Posts First Revenue Decline in History

-The results also largely followed a broader decline in the digital advertising market that is dinging rivals such as Alphabet and Snap.
-Google’s parent company reported its slowest quarterly growth in two years on Tuesday.
-Also Read - Google Adds New Workspace Tools for Larger Android Screens
+The results largely followed a broader decline in the digital advertising market that is dinging Metae rivals such as Google, Twitter — which also posted a revenue decline — and Snap.
+Google’s parent company Alphabet reported its slowest quarterly growth in two years on Tuesday.

+CEO Mark Zuckerberg said Meta is slowing its pace of investments and plans to “steadily reduce” employee growth after a hiring blitz earlier this year.

+“This is a period that demands more intensity,” he said in a conference call with analysts.
+“Expect us to get more done with fewer resources.”

 In addition to TikTok, the decline in ad spending among the downturn and Apple’s privacy changes, “questions about Meta’s leadership” — including Sandberg’s exit and negative sentiment about the company as a whole — also contributed to the decline, said Raj Shah, a managing partner at digital consultancy Publicis Sapient.